zippy/anansi/README-ceptr-architecture.markdown

 ## Overview

 Ceptr is a platform for very large scale distributed computing.
-Cepter is foundationally inspired from the concepts of receptivity and flow.
-Thus it has more in common with functional and reactive programming approaches, which emphasize verbs and streams, than with object-oriented aproaches which emphasize nouns and things.
+Ceptr is foundationally inspired from the concepts of receptivity and flow.
+Thus it has more in common with functional and reactive programming approaches, which emphasize verbs and streams, than with object-oriented approaches which emphasize nouns and things.
 However it in no way eschews state as the problems Ceptr is designed to solve are those of sharing the evolution of state in a distributed context.

-Cepter consists of nested hierarchy of receptors that hold state and send each other signals.
+Ceptr consists of nested hierarchy of receptors that hold state and send each other signals.
 Receptors contain other receptors and also provide an addressing context for the sending of signals to any contained receptors.
 Receptors establish the relationships between the receptors they contain by "scaping" them.
 Scapes are like indexes, or maps, that locate receptors in some space, thus creating a coherence between them.
 Thus receptors can be though of as coherence containers for other receptors.
 Because they also create an address space as the base scape for their contained receptors, they can also be thought of as membranes, as any signal that needs to reach a contained receptor, must be directed first to the containing receptor.

 Though the "causal" chain that engenders state changes in receptors is strictly limited to the formal signals they receive, the Ceptr platform also provides a non-signal based read-only channel over which receptors can make available aspects of their state.
 Architecturally this similar to the way we experience light as a kind of one-way information carrying medium.
 This read-only channel is used by a UI for rapidly displaying state of portions of the receptor space, without having to go through the relatively slower signal transmission medium to gather up information for display.

 ## The Anansi Server

-The anansi server implements two basic receptor types: host & user.
+The anansi server implements three basic receptor types: host, user & scape.

 A host receptor is responsible for: